Employer of Record

 Hiring an Employee

-• New Employees/Someone Who Has Never Worked in the State Before : New employees should create a “myAccount” on the ROS website and register their job under “Jobs and Pensions.”
-A Tax Credit Certificate will then be issued to the employer for tax deductions.
+• New Employees/Someone Who Has Never Worked in the State Before : New employees should create a “myAccount” and register their job under “Add Job or Pension Details” in PAYE Services.
+A Revenue Payroll Notification (RPN) is then made available to the employer for payroll deductions.

 Ongoing Compliance Requirements

 Employees are taxed via PAYE (Pay As You Earn), which is deducted directly from their pay by the employer.
-The amounts deducted are determined by Revenue based on certificates issued to employers, ensuring accurate tax collection.
-This system of taxation is one of the most common forms of income tax, as it is deducted from both the employer and the employee.
+The amounts deducted are determined by Revenue based on Revenue Payroll Notifications (RPNs) issued to employers, ensuring accurate tax collection.

 • Income Tax and PAYE: Employers must consistently deduct PAYE from employee pay, ensuring compliance with tax regulations and reporting requirements.

-• PAYE Rates: Taxes are deducted at rates of 20% and 40%, depending on income levels.
+• PAYE Rates: Income tax is deducted at 20% and 40%, depending on the employee’s tax rate band and personal circumstances.

 • Revenue Payroll Notification (RPN): This document provides essential information for accurate tax deductions and must be updated regularly.
 Employers can retrieve RPNs through payroll software or directly via ROS.

-• Payroll Submissions: Employers must report payroll details to the Revenue Commissioners before employee payments.
+• Payroll Submissions: Employers must report payroll details to the Revenue Commissioners on or before the date employees are paid.
 Each submission includes gross pay, payment dates, and deductions.
-Monthly statements from Revenue summarize liabilities and must be accepted or amended by the employer by specified deadlines.
+Monthly statements from Revenue summarize liabilities and must be reviewed, accepted, or amended by the employer by the relevant deadline.

 Pension Requirements